 “Agreement” means the written or electronic agreement between Service Provider and the Foundation that references and incorporates this ISR.

-“Confidential Information” means: (a) information relating to the Foundation’s trustees, strategies, finances, investments, grants, contracts, program-related investments, facilities, events, guests, or security; (b) employee and third-party information (including personal information) that the Foundation must treat as confidential or private; and (d) any other information that the Foundation labels or indicates should be treated as confidential or which, under the circumstances of disclosure, ought to be treated as confidential.
+“Confidential Information” means: (a) information relating to the Foundation’s trustees, strategies, finances, investments, grants, contracts, program-related investments, facilities, events, guests, or security; (b) employee and third-party information (including personal information) that the Foundation must treat as confidential or private, and has communicated with written notice to Xerox; and (d) any other information that the Foundation labels as confidential or which, under the circumstances of disclosure, ought to be treated as confidential.
 “Confidential Information” as used in this ISR does not include information that: (a) was lawfully made available to the general public prior to Service Provider’s receipt of such information, or becomes so available through no fault of Service Provider; (b) is independently developed by Service Provider without reference to any Confidential Information; or (c) is received by Service Provider from a third party (with no breach of any duty owed by the third party to the Foundation) independent of performing services for the Foundation.

 “Foundation” means the Bill & Melinda Gates Foundation or the Bill & Melinda Gates Foundation Trust, whichever is party to, and receiving services under, the Agreement.